shionguha/rscripts/README.md

 This is a collection of R scripts for my personal, research purposes.
 I make no claims about support or even documentation.
 If anyone chooses to use this, please do so at your own peril.
 I am not responsible for any unseemly outcome.

-kmeanssampler.R: Simulate a 2D Gaussian Mixture Model, estimate k-means from it and plot results.
+*kmeanssampler.R*: Simulate a 2D Gaussian Mixture Model, estimate k-means from it and plot results.